mercadopago/devsite-docs/guides/additional-content/security/oauth/best-practices.en.md

 To enhance integration security, we recommend including the `state` parameter in the `authorization code` request flow.
 This way, you can ensure that the response belongs to a request initiated by the same application.

-Note that the `redirect_uri` must be a static URL.
-In case you want to send parameters at this URL, use `state` to send this information.
-Otherwise, the call will receive an error response if the `redirect_uri` does not exactly match the one configured in the application.
+**Make sure that the `redirect_uri` is a static URL**.
+If you want to send additional parameters in that URL, use the `state` parameter to include that information.
+Otherwise, the call will receive an error response if the `redirect_uri` does not exactly match the application's configuration.

 ![oauth_state](/images/oauth/oauth_state_v4.png)